Skip to content

 Learn more about IVF

-We perform a mini-laparotomy with an operative microscope, which is a common method of tubal ligation reversal.
+The surgeon will perform a mini-laparotomy with an operative microscope, which is a common method of tubal ligation reversal.
 An incision of about two to four inches is made just above the pubic line and results in no visible scar above the bikini line.
 The patient will remain in the hospital overnight.
 Full recovery time is about two weeks, with return to work usually possible in one week.

 Since the fallopian tube has been closed at the ends where it has been separated, it needs to be reopened and the two ends rejoined.
 The surgeon will remove clips or ties that have closed off the sections of the fallopian tube as well as any damaged portions of the tube.
 Then the surgeon will open the end portion of the tube still attached to the uterus (the proximal end) and run dye through it to make sure it is open.